 Fraunhofer IPA has the necessary expertise and equipment to produce, modify and handle energy storages systems with improved properties.
 We implement established wet-chemical, mechanical and CVD processes, as well as newer plasma-based methods, to produce modified and known electrode materials, as well as innovative structured fillers with higher storage capacities.
 A key focus of our work is on hybridizing materials.
-Electrode materials are combined with new fillers to improve material properties, reduce the number of production steps required and (previously unknown) speed up the industrial use of new or modified materials.
+Electrode materials are combined with new fillers to improve material properties, reduce the number of production steps required and speed up the industrial use of new and previously unknown or modified materials.